 It's a mid-range chip still, so don't go expecting top-end flagship performance.
 However, the Moto G6 Plus already delivered a smooth Android experience and seemed to dodge some of the hitches seen in the lower-powered standard Moto G6 model.
 The Moto G7 Plus, meanwhile, can keep better pace with some of the newer, high-performance games - even if you might not be able to play perfectly on high settings (as with PUBG Mobile).
 And it's rocking Android 9 Pie out of the box, too.

 Battery and perks: More and less

 There's one notable downgrade on the specs sheet this time around: the Moto G7 Plus has a 3,000mAh battery pack, down from 3,200mAh on the Moto G6 Plus.
 Even so, it's a good all-day performer.
 In our usage, we'd end most days with a 20-30% charge left following pretty strong usage.

 The new 27W TurboPower charger seems a fair bit faster than last year's, as well, promising 12 hours of uptime on a 15-minute charge.
 Last year's fast charging hit about 50% in 30 minutes.

 As for storage, you'll still get 64GB inside, but now you can add up to a 512GB microSD card, while last year's microSD capacity topped out at 128GB.

-Initial verdict: Serious benefits
+Verdict: Serious benefits